Objetivo Fama season 6

 The sixth season of Objetivo Fama ran from February to May 2009.
-The season featured a panel of judges that included returning judges Roberto Sueiro and Hilda Ramos, and newcomer judge, singer Abraham.
+The season featured a panel of judges that included returning judges Roberto Sueiro and Hilda Ramos, along with newcomer judge, singer Abraham.
 He replaced Fernando Allende.
 At that time, it was the final season, being dubbed as Objetivo Fama: La Despedida.
 It was hosted by Puerto Rican singer Gisselle.

 In 2019, producer Soraya Sanchez announced that a new season of the show would be produced for 2020 to mainly feature Urbano music, Reggaeton and Trap.

 Auditions

 Auditions were held in several towns and cities of Puerto Rico.

 Final Cutdown

 Out of each audition, a group of 16 contestants were selected.
 Like the first season, this featured only Puerto Rican contestants.